 Distances not specifically indicated on the Zoning Map shall be determined by the scale of the map.

+For all parcels fronting on a street or highway the entire parcel shall be deemed within the boundary of the district in which the street or highway frontage lies when 75% of the parcel lies within the boundary of the district in which the street or highway lies.

 In other circumstances not covered by the rules above, the Zoning Board of Appeals shall interpret the district boundaries.

 ARTICLE IV